Exploring Empanadas: Anthropology of the Tapas Treat

 - Potato and goat cheese empanadas

-- Avocado, black beans, queso fresco empanadas
+- Avocado, black beans, and queso fresco empanadas

 - Salted dulce de leche dessert empanadas